ghc-proposals/ghc-proposals/README.rst

 * *It should be self-standing*.
 Some proposals accumulate a long and interesting discussion thread, but in ten years' time all that will be gone (except for the most assiduous readers).
-  Before acceptance, therefore, the proposal should be edited to reflect the fruits of that dicussion, so that it can stand alone.
+  Before acceptance, therefore, the proposal should be edited to reflect the fruits of that discussion, so that it can stand alone.

 * *It should be precise*, especially the "Proposed change specification" section.
 Language design is complicated, with lots of